-- All candidates must read NBOME's COMLEX-USA Bulletin of Information (BOI) and agree to the Terms and Conditions before scheduling any COMLEX-USA examination.
+- All candidates must read NBOME's and agree to the Terms and Conditions before scheduling any COMLEX-USA examination.
 The BOI is a comprehensive guide to COMLEX-USA examinations, including but not limited to the Terms and Conditions, examination descriptions, eligibility requirements, scheduling, administration, security, scoring and transcripts. - The NBOME Board of Directors approved changes to eligibility for COMLEX-USA to limit the maximum number of attempts to four total per exam, effective July 1, 2022.
+NOTE: Specific states have limits on the number of attempts at individual and/or total attempts at COMLEX USA for licensing.